Atakan97/PlaqueAnalyzerStudio/README.md

 # MT-Atakan-Celik-Code

-## Plaque Calculator App
+## PlaqueAnalyzer Studio

-A web application for displaying relational information content(plaque) and processing with normalization steps.
+PlaqueAnalyzer Studio is a full-stack web application for displaying redundancies (denoted as plaque) with relational information content values and utilizing normalization to reduce redundancies.
 The app is implemented with **Spring Boot** and **Maven**, and relies on the
 [`relational_information_content`](https://github.com/sdbs-uni-p/relational_information_content) tool (included as an external JAR in `libs/`).

+## About

+This project was conducted under the supervision of Stefanie Scherzinger and Christoph Köhnen as part of the Master's thesis of Atakan Arda Celik.
+The application is built upon the concepts and research presented in the paper "A Plaque Test for Redundancies in Relational Data".

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ## Requirements

 - **Java 17+**
 - **Maven 3.5+**
 - **(Optional) An IDE such as IntelliJ IDEA, Eclipse, or VS Code with Java support**
-- **Other maven dependencies will be installed automatically as long as an internet connection is available.**
 - **PostgreSQL & pgAdmin (preferably)**

 ## Project Setup